Braundo/kubernetes-guide/docs/core-concepts/kubernetes-api.md

 Typically, the API server is available on ports 443 or 6443, although these can be configured to suit specific needs.
 The flexibility of the API server ensures that it can cater to different environments while maintaining strict security and reliable service.

-The follow command will show you the address and port your Kubernetes cluster is exposed on:
+The following command will show you the address and port your Kubernetes cluster is exposed on:
 ``` shell title="$ kubectl cluster-info"
     Kubernetes control plane is running at https://192.168.1.105:6443
     CoreDNS is running at https://192.168.1.105:6443/api/v1/namespaces/...